suchi313/World_Weather_Analysis/README.md

 ## Vacation Itinerary

 Utlizing Google Directions API, I created a sample itinerary of how to use the interactive tooL.
 For this example, I chose four cities across the southern edge of New Zealand.
-As shown in the images below, it provides travelers an overarching view of cities they can visit, the distances, the weather, and various modes of transportation that can be offered.
+As shown in the images below, it provides travelers an overarching view of cities they can visit, the distances, the weather, and various hotel accoumadations that can be offered.

 ![NZ_Travel_Map_Overview](https://user-images.githubusercontent.com/102767530/180308649-97c6c297-94e8-4f3e-8225-6b9ef4be2466.png)